The Travel Mast: a compact lightweight telescopic mast

 Mast sections hollow to the top

-Supplied with black carry bag with tie
+Supplied with black bag with fold over tie top.

 The mast is made of Glass Reinforced Plastic (GRP) = Fiberglass.
 This is an insulator with excellent RF properties (very low loss).